1Password/solutions/dev-onboarding-guide/ssh-guide.md

 - **Enhanced security:** Private keys are encrypted in your 1Password vault and only loaded into the SSH agent when needed, optionally protected by biometrics or Windows Hello.
 - **Streamlined authentication:** No more repeatedly typing passphrases for SSH operations.
 - **Automatic setup:** Automatically generate SSH keys and configure Git commit signing from the 1Password app.
-- **Centralized Management:** Manage all your SSH keys alongside your other passwords and sensitive information in 1Password.
+- **Centralized management:** Manage all your SSH keys alongside your other passwords and sensitive information in 1Password.
 - **Consistency:** Establish a consistent and secure SSH key management practice across the team.

 ## Prerequisites